 This policy applies to regular and extended temporary staff in all offices and divisions of Gallaudet University, unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

-A holiday and floating day is equivalent to eight (8) hours of pay.
+A holiday is equivalent to eight (8) hours of pay.
 Part-time employees are compensated for a holiday or floating day according to the number of hours they are normally scheduled to work.